 Technology without policy will not solve shortages.
 Municipal decisions on curb priority, permits, and enforcement shape outcomes.

 - Curbside reallocation: convert underused curb lanes into timed AV staging or short‑stay pick‑up/drop‑off zones.
-Pilot windows of6–12 months typically generate reliable usage data for wider changes.
+Pilot windows of 6–12 months typically generate reliable usage data for wider changes.

 - Smart parking investments: begin with occupancy sensors and reservation backends to reduce cruising quickly; add V2X beacons selectively in high‑value lots.